jeremyyu8/trading_bot/README.md

 # trading_bot

-Crypto systematic trading bot that collects market data from Binance and OKX exchanges and executes various strategies.
-Bot is fully configurable with CLI, i.e. can mix and match exchanges, coins, trade signals, and risk management strategies.
+Systematic trading bot for cryptocurrencies that collects market data from Binance, Coinbase, and OKX exchanges and executes various strategies.
+Trading bot is fully configurable with CLI, i.e. can mix and match exchanges, coins, strategies, and risk management strategies.

 **Functionalities:**

 - Live trading: Strategies listen to coins on various exchanges and simulate executing trades (note: not trading real money) based on momentum, mean reversion, volatility, etc.
 - Portfolio risk managing: Trade signals pass through a portfolio manager that manage risk using position sizing and trade risk allocation.
 - Data collection: Bot has an option to switch to data collection mode over a set period of time; useful for future backtesting.
-- Backtesting: Bot can run live stragies on .csv imported data, typically collected using the data collection functionality.
+- Backtesting: Bot can run live stragies on .csv data collected using the data collection functionality.

 **CLI Usage:**
 Help: